masak/strangelyconsistent-blog-posts/t4-rain-in-a-world-of-cubes.markdown

 ## Only one champion still standing

 Only one of the programs passes all of the above tests with flying colors.
-Well, I do want to stress that all five contestants made brave efforts.
-But for one reason or another, one of the five programs ended up especially correct.
+Well, I do want to stress that all four contestants made brave efforts.
+But for one reason or another, one of the four programs ended up especially correct.

 Check out [the
 reviews](https://github.com/masak/p6cc2012/tree/master/t4/review) for details.